fullstackbeaver/ls4bun/README.md

 # ls4bun
 *A Lightweight Server for Bun*

-ls4bun is designed to be as minimal and secure as possible.
+ls4bun is designed to be a minimal and secure overlay to bun.
+It offers simplified routings like static routes.
+It includes a secure deserialization of the body in requests and an optional validation system of input and output schemas.
+Finally it integrates a system of middlewares.

 It is currently in development.

 ## Roadmap

 ### Router
-- [X] Handle routes using string comparison
+- [X] OK
-- [ ] Handle routes using regular expressions (RegExp)
-- [ ] Extract parameters using regular expressions (RegExp)

 ### Security
-- [ ] Include something like helmet
+- [ ] Include something like helmet (maybe Elysia Helmet)
-- [ ] Extract safely JSON from body
+- [X] Extract safely JSON from body
-- [ ] Add schema check of input in POST
+- [X] Add schema check of input in POST
-- [ ] Add schema check of output in order to validate everything was OK
+- [X] Add schema check of output in order to validate everything was OK

 ### Tests
-- [ ] Add test coverage
+- [ ] Add test coverage (WIP)

 ### Documentation
-- [ ] Write documentation
+- [ ] Write documentation (WIP)
 - [ ] Complete this README
-- [ ] Add examples
+- [ ] Add examples (input schema and output schema are missing)
 - [ ] Explain how middlewares are used
 - [ ] Explain how to use server reload on file change
 - [ ] Explain how to export this server as a module
 - [ ] Add SonarCloud score in this file
+- [ ] Explain why suretype vs zod or ajv
+- [ ] Explain how use extracted body
+- [ ] Explain middlewares, how to set it and safe extract is added each time in first step

 ### Other
 - [ ] Add server reload on file change